 This course examines organized crime, white collar crimes, and gang activity in the United States.
 Focus will be on the historical development of these criminal patterns with an evaluation of current activities as well as proposed intervention theories.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.